 A lack of parking definitely causes some backups, especially around the John Oliver Place.
 However, the main issues occur from wildlife sightings.
 Like a traffic accident, even if the first cars pull off the road, everyone else wants a good look.
 Who wouldn’t want to see a bear?
 It’s certainly why most of us are here!

 The best way to avoid these backups is to go early in the morning, when the animals are active, but most people are not.
 Or go on one of the car free days.
 Typically, every Wednesday from early May until the end of August is vehicle-free.

 Going late in the afternoons does not avoid the traffic.
 Lots of folks only come at this time for wildlife spotting.
 They go round and round Cades Cove, like a wildlife safari.

 When you do get stuck in traffic, give yourself a mental break and just accept it.
 Take it as a sign that there’s something interesting to be spotted.

 As we entered the park, just after the information kiosk parking, we came across our first traffic backup.
 Several horses (not wild) grazed in the large open field, while a flock of turkeys dangerously weaved their way around the cars.
 Tourists snapped their photos.

 As we made our way around the circuit, we spotted several white-tailed deer grazing in the thick forest.
 The quiet side roads near the Primitive Baptist Church seemed like a good spot to find them.

 Considering bears are either eating or sleeping, the easiest way to spot a black bear is to think about what is around to eat.
-Especially if you visit in the early morning or late afternoon when they are foraging.
+This is especially true if you visit in the early morning or late afternoon when they are active and foraging.

-However, don’t forget to look up.
+Don’t forget to look up.
 Bears spend a lot of time hanging out in the trees.
-We found this big fella, sleeping away his day in the large oak just across from the Dan Lawson Place.
+We found this big fella sleeping away his day in the large oak just across from the Dan Lawson Place.

 Being Safe Around Black Bears